 commands return an error.

 You can disable network policy enforcement by using the gcloud CLI, the Google Cloud console, or the GKE API.
-Network policy enforcement can't be disabled in clusters that use GKE Dataplane V2.
+You cannot disable network policy enforcement in Autopilot clusters or clusters that use GKE Dataplane V2.

 gcloud

-To disable network policy enforcement for an existing cluster, run the following command:
+To disable network policy enforcement, perform the following tasks:

 gcloud container clusters update CLUSTER_NAME --no-enable-network-policy